clusterio/clusterio/docs/writing-plugins.md

 ## Defining Link Messages

 You will most likely have to communicate with the controller or other instances in your plugin for it to do anything useful.
-For this there's a WebSocket communication channel established between the slaves and the controller that plugins can define their own messages to send over it.
+For this there's a WebSocket communication channel established between the hosts and the controller that plugins can define their own messages to send over it.
 This channel is bi-directional and all messages sent over it are validated with a JSON schema (see [this guide][guide] for an introduction to writing JSON schema).

 [guide]: https://json-schema.org/learn/getting-started-step-by-step.html